-- Describe the scope and resource materials of the research project, the main issues to be addressed, and the relationship of the research to other published and ongoing work in the field
+- Describe the scope and resource materials of the research project, the main issues to be addressed, and the relationship of the research to other published and ongoing work in the field.

-- Estimate of research funding needs that are not covered by applicant’s annual research funds.
-We cannot promise that we will be able to add research sums to these fellowships, but we consider it helpful to know about relevant research needs in the event that an opportunity arises to request additional research funding from the new VP for Research.
+- Estimate of research funding needs that are not covered by the applicant’s annual research funds.
+We cannot promise that we will be able to add research sums to these fellowships, but we consider it helpful to know about relevant research needs in the event that an opportunity arises to request additional research funding from the VP for Research.

 Review / Selection Process:

 Proposals are evaluated by the HRC Faculty Council according to the following criteria:

 - The intellectual significance of the research project within the disciplinary or interdisciplinary arenas that are most definitive.

 - The clarity of conceptual framing, methods, and the significance of the project in the applicant’s own scholarly trajectory.

 - The feasibility of the proposed timeline for the project, including specific goals for the fellowship semester and plans for project completion/submission/publication/exhibit/performance.

 - In addition, the committee will consider the history of past scholarly leaves, including sabbaticals over the past six years, as well as the applicant’s contributions to leadership and service at the department, school, and/or university level over the past five years.

 Applicants in the 2024–2025 cycle will be notified by December 15, 2023.